-ABS and PVC can be installed embedded in a concrete slab.
-PVC or ABS is unaffected by direct contact with concrete and thermal expansion is not an issue in DWV applications when ABS or PVC is embedded in concrete.
+ABS, CPVC, and PVC piping can be installed embedded in a concrete slab, because ABS, CPVC, and PVC do not react to concrete or stucco and it is inert to acidic soil conditions.
 Care must be taken to properly support any piping system when pouring concrete so that the weight of the concrete does not affect the pipe system and that any heat generated by curing concrete does not exceed the capability of the system.